funilrys/PyFunceble/docs/what-can-we-do.rst

 - Test of the availability of a domain.
 - Test of the availability of an IPv4.
-- Test of the availability of a URL.
+- Test of the availability of an URL.
-- Test of the availability of a local domain.
+- Test of the availability of a domain/DNS name in a private or local network.
-- Test of the availability of a local IPv4.
+- Test of the availability of an IPv4 in a private or local network.
-- Test of the availability of a local URL.
+- Test of the availability of an URL in a private or local network.
 - Test of domain or IP which are present into an Adblock formatted file.
 - Test from a given raw link.
 - Save test result(s) on file(s) (in several format).